comsysto/jumbodb/README.md

 - Fast rollbacks
 - Java Driver and R Connector
 - [Data delivery management and versionizing](https://github.com/comsysto/jumbodb/wiki/Data-Delivery-Concept)

+## Core ideas of jumboDB

+- Process and index the data in a parallelized environment like Hadoop (you can also run it locally)
+- All data is immutable, because data usally gets replaced or extended with further data deliveries from Hadoop
+- Immutable data allows an easy parallelization in data search
+- Preorganized and sorted data is better searchable and results in faster responses
+- Sorted data allows grouped read actions
+- Sort your data by the major use case to speed up queries
+- Compression helps to increase disk speed
+- Don't keep all indexes in memory, because the data is too big!

 ## Big Data for the masses!